-Beside the interconnection among gates (i.e., circuit topology), transition probabilities of nets depend on the number of inputs and flip-flops of Trojan cone.
-Primary inputs and flip-flops can determine a net's depth which is the minimum distance of the net from either a primary input or a flip-flop.
+Beside the interconnection among gates (i.e. circuit topology), transition probabilities of nets depend on the number of inputs and flip-flops of Trojan cone.
+Primary inputs and flipflops can determine a net's depth which is the minimum distance of the net from either a primary input or a flip-flop.
 Such dependency is examined on two ISCAS'89 benchmarks (s298 and s344).
 Table I shows the benchmarks' characteristics.
+The benchmarks have roughly the same number of gates; however, their number of inputs and flip-flops are different.
+Primary inputs and flip-flops provide immediate access to internal parts of a circuit, and thus increase transition probabilities of nets.
+Figure 4 compares the transition probabilities frequency of the benchmarks.